yuqitanyq/tp/docs/DeveloperGuide.md

 ### Finding a book based on tags, author, title

-1. Searching for books based on their titles while there are no books with titles matching the provided keywords.
+1. Searching for books based on their titles while there are books with titles matching the provided keywords.

-   1. Prerequisites: List all books using the `book list` command.
-Ensure that there are no books with titles containing the word "Harry".

-   2. Test case: `book find n/Harry`
-      Expected: Book list is empty.

-2. Searching for books based on their titles while there are books with titles matching the provided keywords.

    1. Prerequisites: List all patrons using the `book list` command.
 Ensure that there is at least one book whose title contains the word "Harry".

    2. Test case: `book find n/Harry`
       Expected: Book list displays all books with titles containing the word "Harry".

-3. Searching for books based on their authors while there are no books with authors matching the provided keywords.

-   1. Prerequisites: List all books using the `book list` command.
-Ensure that there are no books with authors containing the word "Suzanne".

-   2. Test case: `book find a/Suzanne`
-      Expected: Book list is empty.

-4. Searching for books based on their authors while there are books with authors matching the provided keywords.
+2. Searching for books based on their authors while there are books with authors matching the provided keywords.

    1. Prerequisites: List all patrons using the `book list` command.
 Ensure that there is at least one book whose authors contain the word "Suzanne".

    2. Test case: `book find a/Suzanne`
       Expected: Book list displays all books with authors containing the word "Suzanne".

-5. Searching for books based on their tags while there are no books with tags matching the provided keyword.

-   1. Prerequisites: List all books using the `book list` command.
-Ensure that there are no books with tags matching the word "Romance".

-   2. Test case: `book find t/Romance`
-      Expected: Book list is empty.

-6. Searching for books based on their authors while there are books with authors matching the provided keyword.
+3. Searching for books based on their authors while there are books with authors matching the provided keyword.

    1. Prerequisites: List all patrons using the `book list` command.
 Ensure that there is at least one book whose tags matching the word "Romance".